 23) Make It Stick - The Science of Successful Learning by Peter Brown, Henry Roediger, Mark McDaniel; 2014, The Belknap Press of Harvard U Press, hardcover, ~250 pages, ~$18

-Excellent book about how to learn and remember what you are taught or study.
-The last chapter sums it all up.
+Excellent book about how to learn and remember what you study.
+The first and last chapters sum it all up.